About Belfast City Break

 Duration: 4 days

 Belfast is a Victorian city rich in architectural heritage and full of Victorian and Edwardian landmarks.
 It was once an industrial powerhouse, home to many industries including rope making, ship building and linen; the wealth generated from these industries is reflected in its grand buildings.
-Of course Belfast has a more recent political history and there are tours which you can go on to see the street art around the city.
+Of course Belfast has a more recent and well-documented political history and tours are available to see the city's street art.
 These murals, centered mainly on West and East Belfast, have been described by Simon Calder from The Independent as 'the world's greatest open-air gallery'

 Belfast is divided into quarters - distinctive cultural zones within the city whose identities have been developed as a spur to tourism and urban regeneration.